Arizona Guardianship and Conservatorship Attorneys: Compassionate Advocacy, Proven Expertise

 Many people starting the process naturally have questions: Is this really necessary?
 Can it be avoided?
 Who can petition?
 Can it be revoked, limited, or expanded as needed?
 What are my rights and responsibilities if I am nominated to fill the role of guardian or conservator?
 These are some examples of the most common questions.
 By asking questions and addressing these concerns with an experienced Arizona attorney, families and loved ones show care and love for the person whom guardianship and/or conservatorship is sought and may avoid problems later.
 And, an experienced attorney can guide you through the process and may be able to avoid disruptive, stressful and time-consuming issues.

-Basic Steps to Request Arizona Guardianship or Conservatorship
+Basic Procedural Steps to Request an Arizona Court to Appoint a Guardian or Conservator

 Both guardians and conservators are subject to court oversight to ensure they act in the best interests of the ward or protected person.
 They must seek court approval for certain decisions, such as selling real estate, changing the protected person’s living arrangements significantly, or terminating the guardianship or conservatorship.